alovajs/alovajs.github.io/v2/tutorial/getting-started/method.md

 ### Request sharing

 We will always encounter this situation.
-When a request is issued but has not yet been responded to, the same request is issued again, resulting in a waste of requests or repeated submission of problems, such as the following three scenarios:
+When a request is issued but has not yet been responded to, the same request may be issued again, resulting in wasted requests or duplicate-submission issues, such as in the following scenarios:

 1. A component will obtain initialization data when it is created.
 When a page renders multiple components at the same time, multiple identical requests will be issued at the same time;
 2. The submit button is not disabled and the user clicks the submit button multiple times;